PaimaStudios/PRC/PRCS/prc-3.md

 }
 ```

-There are 2 error-cases to handle:
+There are 1 error-case to handle:
 1. Querying a `tokenID` that has not yet been seen by the game node.
 This should not happen under normal use, but may happen if a user mints more times on the base layer without making any equivalent transaction in the app layer.
 This should return a `404 error` (to avoid NFT marketplaces caching dummy data)
-2. Querying a `tokenID`

 #### 2) Base Layer Initiated

 In this case, the user first initiates the projection on the base layer by simply minting the NFT specifying data as needed in the `initialData`.
-The `tokenId` from the smart contract will act as the `identifier`.
+The `tokenId` from the smart contract will act as the `identifier` (`${tokenId}.json`).

 There are 2 error-cases to handle:
 1. Querying a `tokenID` that has not yet been seen by the game node.
 This will happen because there is always a delay between something happening on the base layer and the Paima node detecting it.
 This should return a `404 error` instead of dummy data (to avoid NFT marketplaces caching dummy data)